DynaJoshy/Tampered-Pan-Card-Detection-System/readme.md

-# A simple web-app using Flask which can detect the accuracy to which a PAN card is tampered.
+# A simple app using Flask which can detect the accuracy to which a PAN card is tampered.

 ## Getting Started